zznop/drow/README.md

 ## Other Information

-In addition to building drow, this project also builds a Linux x86-64 payload named `rappers_delight.bin` that simply prints to `stdout`.
+In addition to building drow, this project also builds a Linux x86-64 payload named `rappers_delight.bin` that prints to `stdout`.
 This can be used for testing.
-Currently, drow only works with ELF64 files targetting x86-64.
+Currently, drow is only able to inject into x86-64 ELF64 files.

 ## Other Work

 There has been a lot of open source work done in this domain.
-I encourage you to also check out the following projects and associated publications:
+Check out the following projects:

 * The Cerberus ELF Interface: http://phrack.org/issues/61/8.html
 * The Backdoor Factory: https://github.com/secretsquirrel/the-backdoor-factory